Let's get started!

 This type of question's answers can be displayed in two different ways:

-we strongly recommend to keep the response options precise, easy to understand.
+We strongly recommend keeping the response options precise, easy to understand.

-5. Answer 1.
+8. Answer 1.
 Answers are the response options that evaluators can choose when completing the scorecard.
 You determine the response options and points for each response.
 You can have as many response options as you choose.
 Simply click on Add answer to add another response option.
+If you want to only have one point answer you will have to add a N/A option to your question.

-8. Fail Section / Fail All.
+11. Fail Section / Fail All.
 It is common to associate greater weight to certain questions.
-Often missing one question is reason to fail an entire section of multiple questions or an entire evaluation (scorecard).
-Select a Fail Section or Fail All from the drop down window to configure a question for this feature.
+Often missing one question is a reason to fail an entire section of multiple questions or an entire evaluation (scorecard).
+Select a Fail Section or Fail All from the drop-down window to configure a question for this feature.
 Default is the points assigned to that single question.

-10. Add custom fields.
-This features offers the option of adding questions to capture evaluator input but custom field responses do not apply to the score and point system.
+13. Add custom fields.
+These features offer the option of adding questions to capture evaluator input but custom field responses do not apply to the score and point system.
 Custom field data can be exported as needed.

-11. Clone a question within a section.
+14. Clone a question within a section.
 Click on the cloning icon in the upper right corner of a question to clone the question and associated responses and points.
 The clone, or copy, is pasted below the original question.
-You can edit and change question content as needed.
+You can edit and change the question content as needed.

-14. Scorecard Goal.
+17. Scorecard Goal.
 Lastly, set the goal for a scorecard.
 The number of points can total any value.
 In addition to the actual score value in points, we present the score in percentage to team leaders and agents.
-Along with that score we present the percentage goal that you set here on the score card.
+Along with that score, we present the percentage goal that you set here on the scorecard.

 You're finished!
 Congratulations.
 It was that simple.